Kapelwa Sikota: Career

 and then in 1968 became the first African to hold the post of Zambian Chief Nursing Officer.
 Her achievements include her part in drafting the 1970 Nursing Act which established the General Nursing Council of Zambia, and a role in developing modern facilities at UTH.
-From 1971-1973 Sikota was President of the Zambia Nurses Association, representing them at International Council of Nurses meetings.
+From 1971 to 1973 Sikota was President of the Zambia Nurses Association, representing them at International Council of Nurses meetings.

 In 1974 she went to France with her husband who had a diplomatic posting there.
 On her return she was involved in a project exploring the use of customary Zambian healthcare, traditional birth attendants for example, to supplement modern medicine.
 She retired in 1984.
 She died on 30 May 2006 and in 2011 she was one of eleven women pioneers in different fields honoured by the Zambian Association of University Women (ZAUW).